ellejohara/generic_webcomic/readme.md

 ## Copyright

-Generic Webcomic WordPress Theme copyright 2022 by Astrid Lydia Johannsen dba 'ellejohara'.
+Generic Webcomic WordPress Theme copyright 2022 by ellejohara.
 It is distributed under the terms of the GNU GPL v3.

 Header images created by ellejohara.